-No active trading market may develop for the ADSs.
+No active trading market may develop for our ADSs.

 Prior to the offering, there has been no public market for ADSs representing our ordinary shares.
 The initial public offering price for the ADSs was determined through negotiations with the underwriters.
-Among the factors considered by in the determination of the initial public offering price are the prevailing market conditions, our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
-However, there can be no assurance that, following the completion of this offering, the ADSs will trade at a price equal to or greater than the public offering price.
 Although we have applied to list the ADSs on The Nasdaq Capital Market, an active trading market for the ADSs may never develop or be sustained following the offering.
 If an active market for the ADSs does not develop, it may be difficult for you to sell ADSs you purchase in the offering without depressing the market price for the ADSs, or at all.